-The Center’s Speak Up Project has developed a curriculum that helps youth involved with Connecticut’s juvenile justice or child welfare systems learn self advocacy skills and speak up to secure the services and supports that are critical to their safety and success.
+The Center’s Speak Up Project offers a curriculum developed to help youth involved with Connecticut’s juvenile justice or child welfare systems learn self advocacy skills and speak up to secure the services and supports that are critical to their safety and success.
 Youth in juvenile justice settings must be very strong advocates for themselves to realize success as they take their place in the community.

 Speak Up Workshops